 - 1 teaspoon sugar

 - 1/2 cup of fresh cilantro leaves

-4 Once the beans are cooked, drain them.
-Add the beans to the meat and onions, adding another teaspoon of salt to the beans as they go in.
-Simmer for 5-10 minutes, tasting and adding more salt if needed to taste.
-Stir in cilantro leaves right before serving, or sprinkle on top.
+6 Add the cooked beans and simmer: Once the beans are cooked, drain them.
+Add the beans to the meat and onions, adding another teaspoon of salt as the beans go in.

+7 Serve: Stir in cilantro leaves right before serving, or sprinkle on top.
 Serve over rice or with warm corn tortillas.